fkarg/fkarg.github.io/drafts/seven-habits.md

 _quite_ fit, but I found one that resonates with me much deeper recently.

 ## Main Takeaways
 It helped me understand a lot of things deeper, gaining clarity.
-Appyling even just parts of these principles has had a tremendous increase in effectiveness for me and my interactions with others.
+Applying even just parts of these principles has had a tremendous increase in effectiveness for me and my interactions with others.